CDMcGwire/othnell/src/pages/magic/animare.md

 # {{ $frontmatter.title }}

-The art of manipulating biological processes.
+The arte of manipulating biological processes.
 For instance, speeding up or slowing a creatures natural healing or a plant's growth.
 More advanced forms can directly affect a sentient being's hormonal balance to influence emotions and reactions or even induce halucinations.